SenSaiyan/DM4173-Professional-Practices-SP18/syllabus.md

 * learn how to use their resources in order to find a job or pursue other career opportunities
 * explore different career paths (industry, academia, entrepreneurship, freelance, creative)

+**The ultimate goals of this course is to learn how to live a life by design, not by default.**

 ### CLASS FORMAT

-Class will be comprised of lectures, discussions, presentations, and critiques.
+Class will be comprised of lectures, workshops, discussions, presentations, and critiques.

-Also, as a part of this course, students will participate in a mock job interview, go on an informational interview for an internship/job, and research a range of professional opportunities available to the Integrated Digital Media student.
+Also, as a part of this course, students will participate in a mock job interview, go on an informational interview for an internship/job/other opportunity, and research a range of professional opportunities available to the Integrated Digital Media student.
 In addition to exploring these practical professional concerns, guest speakers will augment classroom activities.

 Critiques are the best way to articulate your ideas to others and get immediate feedback.
 During the crit, the professor and your classmates analyze and suggest ways to increase the visual and conceptual impact of each existing idea.
 Take notes when your work is being critiqued and do not edit the responses, whether you agree with them or not.
 Review your crit notes and reflect upon what was said.
 Ask yourself how you could combine, transform, or expand the ideas that show the most promise.
 However, resist the temptation to incorporate all suggestions and comments.
 Only utilize the ones that work for you and your project.

 Rules of the Critique:
-* Be Present and Engaged
+* Be Present and Engaged (In other words, close your laptops and put away your smart phones.)
 * Give Feedback to your classmates
 * Do NOT take feedback personally.
+(Crits are about making continuous improvement on whatever your working on.)

 ### TECHNOLOGY